 To set a higher email delivery, you can configure your user pool to use your Amazon SES email configuration.
 For instructions, see Email settings for Amazon Cognito user pools.

-Administrators can use the AdminSetUserPassword API to set a user's password in a Cognito user pool as temporary or permanent.
+Administrators can use the AdminSetUserPassword API call to set a user's password in an Amazon Cognito user pool as temporary or permanent.
 Users with temporary passwords must sign in and change the temporary password before it expires.
 After a user resets the temporary password, or the password is permanent, the status changes to CONFIRMED.

 Related information